sotayamashita/obsidian-better-terminal-plugin/README.md

 - Clone this repo.
 - Make sure your NodeJS is at least v16 (`node --version`).
-- `npm i` or `yarn` to install dependencies.
+- `pnpm i` to install dependencies.
-- `npm run dev` to start compilation in watch mode.
+- `pnpm run dev` to start compilation in watch mode.

 ## Manually installing the plugin

 - Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/your-plugin-id/`.

 ## Improve code quality with eslint (optional)

 - [ESLint](https://eslint.org/) is a tool that analyzes your code to quickly find problems.
 You can run ESLint against your plugin to find common bugs and ways to improve your code.
 - To use eslint with this project, make sure to install eslint from terminal:
-  - `npm install -g eslint`
+    - `pnpm install -g eslint`
 - To use eslint to analyze this project use this command:
     - `eslint main.ts`
     - eslint will then create a report with suggestions for code improvement by file and line number.
 - If your source code is in a folder, such as `src`, you can use eslint with this command to analyze all files in that folder:
     - `eslint .\src\`

 ## Funding URL